John B. Haviland

 John Beard Haviland is an anthropological linguist, or linguistic anthropologist, from the United States.
 Some of his major research has been with speakers of Tzotzil (Mayan) Chiapas, Mexico, and with Paman languages of Cape York Peninsula in the Commonwealth of Australia.
-He is a professor at the University of California, San Diego and previously was one at Reed College.
-He has a AB and PhD from Harvard University.
+He is a professor at the University of California, San Diego, and previously was one at Reed College.
+He has an AB and PhD from Harvard University.